Villefranche-de-Rouergue, Aveyron tourism & sightseeing

-Visit Villefranche-de-Rouergue (Midi-Pyrenees, France)
+Visit Villefranche-de-Rouergue (Midi-Pyrenees, France)Photo Gallery

-The square itself, the Place Notre-Dame, is an almost perfect bastide town centre, with intact arcades around the edges of the square, and attractive medieval houses above the arcades.
+The Place Notre-Dame is an almost perfect bastide town centre, with intact arcades around the edges of the square, and tall attractive medieval houses above the arcades.
 This main square in Villefranche-de-Rouergue is on a slope, the houses surrounding the square are taller than those found in most other bastide towns and the Place Notre-Dame is one of the most impressive bastide town squares that we have seen in France.

 Market day for Villefranche-de-Rouergue is Thursday, and is the liveliest day to visit the town.